-Dubai Culture Opens Participation In Al Marmoom Short-Film Competition
+Dubai Culture opens participation in Al Marmoom Short-Film Competition

-(MENAFN- Dubai PR Network) Dubai, UAE, 14 August 2024: Dubai Culture and Arts Authority (Dubai Culture) has launched the open call for the Al Marmoom Short-Film Competition, held as part of the fourth Al Marmoom: film in the Desert festival.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 14 August 2024: Dubai Culture and Arts Authority (Dubai Culture) has launched the open call for the Al Marmoom Short-Film Competition, held as part of the fourth Al Marmoom: film in the Desert festival.
 The competition aims to enrich the local film scene, provide an innovative platform to support filmmakers and encourage them to share their experiences and knowledge, inspiring new talent to join this field.

 Dubai Culture invites all emerging filmmakers and creatives locally, regionally, and globally to participate and submit their works for the festival’s competition.
 Applications are open from 14 August to 30 September 2024, after which a specialised committee comprising a group of experts, directors, and filmmakers will screen the applications and evaluate the submitted films, in preparation for announcing the list competing for the festival awards, which will be held at Al Marmoom Desert Conservation Reserve from 3 to 12 January 2025.